webplatform/docs/apis/timing/properties/memory/index.md

 }}
 }}
 {{Notes_Section
-|Notes=`usedJsHeapSize` is the total amount of memory being used by JS objects including V8 internal objects, `totalJsHeapSize` is current size of the JS heap including free space not occupied by any JS objects.
-This means that `usedJsHeapSize` can not be greater than `totalJsHeapSize`.
-Note that it is not necessarily that there has ever been `totalJsHeapSize` of alive JS objects.
+|Notes=''usedJsHeapSize'' is the total amount of memory being used by JS objects including V8 internal objects, ''totalJsHeapSize'' is current size of the JS heap including free space not occupied by any JS objects.
+This means that ''usedJsHeapSize'' can not be greater than ''totalJsHeapSize''.
+Note that it is not necessarily that there has ever been ''totalJsHeapSize'' of alive JS objects.

 The values are quantized as to not expose private information to attackers.